vistalab-technion/cs236860/_posts/2019-01-12-guidelines4ppt.md

 	- Results
 	- Suggested improvements, pros/cons etc.

 1. Please keep your presentation short!
-Each group will be alloted 7 minutes of time.
+Each group will be alloted **5 minutes** of time.

 Best of luck!